samanthachsp/dashboard/README.md

 # Getting Started

-This project can be sstarted with below steps.
+This dashboard can be started with the below steps.

 ## Available Scripts